muratk3n/thirdwave/en/README.md

 An area by 290 km x 290 km. of panels.
 SA Rub' al Khali desert is 650,000 km^2, 1/7th of that area is needed approximately.
 It's not a small area, sure, but not insane large, like Texas?
+If we are desparate, we might see some crazy-ass engineering.

 ---